BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/IceBreaker.md

 is needed, just get a 2x6 pins connector such as the one on the image, connect the wires as shown to the connector, then the connector to the IceStick.
-If the colors of the wires do not match, use the schematic on the right to know wich wire goes where.
+If the colors of the wires do not match, use the schematic on the right to know wich wire goes where (the image shows an IceStick instead of an IceBreaker, refer to the pin numbers that are the same for all PMODs).

 Now you need to reconfigure `icebreaker_config.v` as follows:
 ```